SURFACE MOUNTED LIGHT

 Surface mounted luminaire

-A sleek metal surface mounted LED luminaire with an acrylic diffuser.
-The luminaire has a high light output of 900lm, which can be dimmed externally if necessary.
+A sleek metal surface mounted LED luminaire with glass cover that emits directional light with a 40° downward beam angle.
 The high color rendering index of 90 represents colors in a natural way.
-We offer this luminaire in white and aluminum matte finishes.
+We offer this luminaire in black, white and aluminum matte finishes, as well as in round and square designs.

 - Illuminant: 1x LED